GreenfishK/starvers/data/queries_bearb/README.md

-Download the two query files (triple pattern queries) from the BEAR webpage/3.BEAR-B/description of the queries/Get the Queries.
+The two query files (triple pattern queries) were downloaded from the BEAR [webpage](https://aic.ai.wu.ac.at/qadlod/bear.html)/3.BEAR-B/description of the queries/Get the Queries.